Bill Simmons: ESPN

-On May 8, 2007, Simmons began a podcast for ESPN.com called Eye of the Sportsguy.
-On June 14, 2007, the podcast was changed to The B.S.
+In May 2007, Simmons began a podcast for ESPN.com called Eye of the Sportsguy.
+In June 2007, the podcast was changed to The B.S.
 Report with a new theme song written by Ronald Jenkees.
-Simmons created one or two hourlong podcasts a week, generally carrying one theme throughout, talking to everyone from sports and media notables to his friends.
+Simmons created one or two hour-long podcasts a week, generally carrying one theme throughout, talking to everyone from sports and media notables to his friends.
 The B.S.
-Report was regularly the most downloaded podcast on ESPN.com averaging 2 million downloads a month.
+Report was regularly the most downloaded podcast on ESPN.com, averaging 2 million downloads a month.
 In 2009, The B.S.
 Report was downloaded more than 25.4 million times.

 Simmons began writing a bi-weekly 800-word column for ESPN The Magazine in 2002 but convinced ESPN after three years to give him 1,200 words.
-On July 27, 2009, Simmons announced his retirement from the magazine but continued to write for the Page 2 website.
+In July 2009, Simmons announced his retirement from the magazine but continued to write for the Page 2 website.

 In October 2007, it was announced that Simmons joined the television series E:60 as a special contributor.
 In May 2010, it was reported that Simmons and ESPN came to an agreement on a new contract, although no official announcement was made on the terms.

-Since 2009, Simmons has also been a moderator and panelist at the annual MIT Sloan Sports Analytics Conference Starting in the 2012-2013 NBA season, Simmons joined the NBA Countdown pregame show as a panelist/contributor during ESPN/ABC's coverage of the NBA.
-He left the show prior to the 2014–2015 season.
+Since 2009, Simmons has also been a moderator and panelist at the annual MIT Sloan Sports Analytics Conference.
+Starting in the 2012-2013 NBA season, Simmons joined the NBA Countdown pregame show as a panelist/contributor during ESPN/ABC's coverage of the NBA.
+He left the show prior to the 2014–2015 season in order to debut The Grantland Basketball Show, ESPN's first Grantland-branded television program.

-ESPN announced on May 8, 2015, that Simmons' contract, which was due to expire in September 2015, would not be renewed.
+ESPN announced in May 2015 that Simmons' contract, which was due to expire in September 2015, would not be renewed.

 Jimmy Kimmel Live!

-In the summer of 2002, Jimmy Kimmel began trying convince Simmons to write for his new late-night talk show, which was to premiere after Super Bowl XXXVII the following winter.
+In the summer of 2002, Jimmy Kimmel began trying to convince Simmons to write for his new late-night talk show, which was to premiere after Super Bowl XXXVII the following winter.
 Simmons refused for most of the summer because he did not want to cut back on his columns and move to the West Coast away from his family and Boston teams.
-However Kimmel kept on "badgering" him and by mid-September, Kimmel was able to convince him to join the show as a writer.
+However, Kimmel kept "badgering" him and by mid-September, Kimmel had convinced him to join the show as a writer.
 Simmons was able to continue writing for ESPN.com and in ESPN The Magazine, which was possible because Disney owned both ESPN and ABC.
 He has also stated that he joined the show because he was burned out from his column, felt he needed a change, and always wanted to write for a talk show.

-Simmons left Boston and moved to California on November 16, 2002 and began working in April 2003 as a comedy writer for the Jimmy Kimmel Live!.
+Simmons left Boston and moved to California in November 2002 and began working in April 2003 as a comedy writer for the Jimmy Kimmel Live!.
 Simmons has since referred to it as "the best move [he] ever made."
-He left the show in the spring of 2004 after a year and a half of writing for the show in order to focus full-time on his column.
-However, Simmons remained in California after leaving the show.
+He left the show in the spring of 2004, after a year and a half of writing for the show, in order to focus full-time on his column.
+However, Simmons remained in California.